Team collaboration is a must when you’re working on projects — but sometimes it can feel a little like herding cats.

 5 team collaboration strategies that actually work

-Shared drives, team chat apps, and project management software are the staples of agencies today.
+Shared drives, team chatapps, and project management apps are the staples of agencies today.
 Each serves as a brilliant alternative to time-consuming email chains that make workers feel like they’re being talked at (versus having an actual discussion).

 Collaborative drives and documents (Google Drive, Google Docs)

-Chances are you have some experience with the likes of Google Drive or Google Docs.
-With Drive, teams can access shared files and folders (think: style guides, client assets) around the clock without the back and forth of email.
+Chances are, you have some experience with the likes of Dropbox, Google Drive, or Google Docs.
+Shared spaces like Dropbox and Drive let teams access shared files and folders around the clock — no need to email the files back and forth.

 For fully remote teams, chat apps are a must-have for the sake of real-time collaboration.
-The ability to communicate from anywhere reduces bottlenecks and serves to recreate the sense of unity that in-office teams enjoy.
+The ability to communicate from anywhere reduces bottlenecks and recreates the sense of unity that in-office teams enjoy.

 Project management software (Teamwork)

-Rather than bounce between apps or chase people down for updates, everything is documented in one place.
+Rather than bounce between apps or chase people down for updates, everything from files shared to team communication and brainstorming sessions are documented in one place.

 2. Be open and transparent about your projects’ progress